To the NHS Grampian conference in Aberdeen last week where the subject was “Belt & Braces – the Importance of Support in Many Forms”.

-At the end of Dr. Davidson’s talk I asked him a question: in his talk he had referred to the supposed improved physical and psychological heatlh of users as being an effect of methadone treatment.
+At the end of Dr Davidson’s talk, I asked him a question: in his talk, he had referred to the supposed improved physical and psychological health of users as being an effect of methadone treatment.

-I was surprised by how frank and straight forward the answer was… He said my point was very valid, and that there are long term side effects of very serious concern, and that “from the inform and consent point of view, doctors are not doing enough to inform patients.”
+I was surprised by how frank and straightforward the answer was… He said my point was very valid, and that there are long term side effects of very serious concern, and that “from the information and consent point of view, doctors are not doing enough to inform patients.”

 This seemed to be an admission that physical and psychological improvements as a result of switching from heroin to methadone are only noticeable in the short term – but the long term effects are plainly negative.
 Doctors must do more to ensure that service users know about these risks before they start a methadone maintenance programme.